Putting Your Hoof Down: Plot

 Fluttershy discovers the painful consequences of being too passive when her demanding pet bunny Angel refuses his lunch for missing a single cherry.
 Angel's violent reaction sends her crashing into her mailbox, where she finds a flyer for an assertiveness seminar and vows to never be a pushover again.

 The seminar's leader, a bombastic minotaur named Iron Will, teaches Fluttershy aggressive confrontation techniques with a money-back guarantee.
 After successfully demonstrating her newfound assertiveness on stage, Fluttershy returns home ready and immediately puts Iron Will's lessons into practice.
 She drenches a gardener when he dismisses her concerns and dumps garbage on two ponies who refuse to move their carts from a bridge.

 Fluttershy's newfound aggression quickly spirals out of control as she terrorizes other ponies at Sugarcube Corner and violently ejects a taxi passenger who dares to take her ride.
 A simple mix-up with her mail leads to her throwing an innocent tourist into a hay bale, and Rarity and Pinkie Pie confront her about her increasingly cruel behavior.
 Fluttershy responds by viciously insulting her closest friends, but realizes she has become a monster she never wanted to be when she drives them to tears.

 Consumed with shame, Fluttershy boards up her cottage and refuses to come out, telling her worried friends that "nasty Fluttershy" will never emerge again.
 Iron Will arrives demanding payment for his seminar, but Fluttershy finally demonstrates true assertiveness by calmly but firmly refusing to pay, citing his satisfaction guarantee since his techniques only made her miserable.
 Her respectful but unwavering stance impresses Iron Will himself, and he leaves.
 Fluttershy writes to Princess Celestia about learning to stand up for herself without changing who she is.
+Back at the cottage, Angel still refuses to eat his salad, but when Fluttershy stares at him, he tastes a little bit of it and then devours the whole thing.
+The episode ends with Fluttershy looking around as all her animals eat.